 What is Early-On?

-Early-On is a Nest-exclusive feature that turns heating or cooling on early to get you to the temperature you want at the time it’s on Nest’s schedule.
+Early-On is a Nest Learning Thermostat feature that turns heating or cooling on early to get you to the temperature you want at the time it’s on the Nest Thermostat's schedule.

 Early-On is a lot like pre-heating the oven when making a recipe.
 You start heating your oven a few minutes ahead of time so that it’s the perfect temperature when you’re ready to bake your batch of cookies.
 Early-On takes into account the weather and what it’s learned about your home to calculate when to turn on so you’ll be comfortable right on time.